JamBrains/jam-docs/docs/knowledge/advanced/simple-networking/conn_grid.md

 `[1, 63, 94, 125, 156, 187, 218, 249, 280, 311, 342, 373, 404, 435, 466, 497, 528, 559, 590, 621, 652, 683, 714, 745, 776, 807, 838, 869, 900, 931, 31, 33, 34, 35, 36, 37, 38, 39, 40, 41, 42, 43, 44, 45, 46, 47, 48, 49, 50, 51, 52, 53, 54, 55, 56, 57, 58, 59, 60, 61]`

-Additionally their are also propagating to the same indices in the previous and future epoch.
+Additionally, they also send it to the same validator indices of the previous and future epoch.